 Once you’ve popped champagne to celebrate your new position and updated your LinkedIn status, the first thing you should do is familiarize yourself with your new organization.
 You must begin with the basics to connect your actions with the company’s strategic goal.
 Begin by listening and monitoring your surroundings before calling any shots.

 Every entrepreneur story you’ve ever heard has a superhero story woven into it.
 It all begins with a desire to create something better, faster, and more efficient.
 Sleepless nights followed by a succession of tragic events and serendipitous (and ideally timed) pivots that lead to joyful endings are all part of the entrepreneur’s journey.
 Take, for example, EVBox.
-The company first began with a goal to provide intelligent and scalable charging infrastructure for emission-free mobility has grown to include more than 150,000 charging stations in more than 70 countries.
+The company that first began with a goal to provide intelligent and scalable charging infrastructure for emission-free mobility has grown to include more than 150,000 charging stations in more than 70 countries.
 They are currently setting the standard for global sustainable mobility.

 Outline your purpose

 It all starts with a strong desire to make a positive difference in the world: purpose.
 What kind of change do you want to see in your company?
-Having coffee with the founder is an excellent way to find out where improvements can be made.
+Having coffee with the founder is an excellent way to find out where improvements need to be made.
 Your role as a communications specialist is to protect your company’s mission and communicate it to others outside the company.
 If getting in touch with the founder is difficult, sit down with some of your team’s most experienced members to figure out what the company’s DNA is made of.

 Understand the structure

 How do things function in this place?
 Who makes the decisions?
 Investigate your company’s structure to learn more about your team’s work mechanics.
 What is the structure of the communications department?
 What role does my public relations team play?
 Apart from practical facts such as organizational charts, one way to obtain a sense of reality is to talk to coworkers.
 Have a casual coffee conversation with these people so that you can learn about their main tasks and working style.
 Remember to include one or two personal questions.
-If you establish rapport early on, your teammates will be more likely to give you the inside scoop on how things function around the workplace.
+If you establish a rapport early on, your teammates will be more likely to give you the inside scoop on how things function around the workplace.

 Determining your strategy